Skip to main content

 My name is Karolina and I am Polish.
 I am 26 years old and I have completed my Master's degree in Food Technology.
 I decided that the current time is best to use it for self-fulfillment and helping others.

 My name is Maria and I am from Portugal.
 I am 22 years old and I have a bachelors degree in Cultural and Artistic.
-I decided to take one year break before going back to my studies and star my masters.
+I decided to take one year break before going back to my studies and start my masters.

 What does it mean to be volunteer for us and how is it going so far?